Homewood Bicycle Accident Lawyer

 Let Panio Law Offices Help Fight for Your Recovery Fees

 If you are ever riding a bicycle and are hit by a car or a truck, it is vitally important that you take certain steps to seek immediate medical treatment, mitigate the damage from the accident and document all of the facts surrounding the circumstances of the accident.
 The fact is that when a bicyclist is injured in an accident with a vehicle, the potential for serious damage and harm is enormous.
 A bicyclist has no real protection in such a collision, certainly not the protection another driver might have in a car.
-If you were injured in an accident, call the Chicagoland personal injury lawyer at Panio Law Offices today.
+If you were injured in an accident, call the Chicagoland bicycle accident lawyer at Panio Law Offices today.

 Schedule a free consultation with Panio Law Offices today by dialing (708) 928-8680 or contacting us online.